 Just to top it off nicely, we have the added cocktail of added chemicals (such as chlorine) and pesticides.

 Pesticides from water, air, fabric, cleaning materials, household pesticides and food additives pose further challenges to young bodies.
-In fact, American researcher, Dr John Lees, has pointed out that the toxic nature of these “petrochemical” pollutants have a serious cumulative effect on humans and animals.
+In fact, American researcher, Dr John Lees, has pointed out that the toxic nature of these “petrochemical” pollutants has a serious cumulative effect on humans and animals.
 They are thought to be the cause of the global decline of animal species and human fertility.
 (Water-dwelling animals such as frogs are the most susceptible and have been virtually wiped out of existence in the wild.
 Birds are the next to go, feeding off farm crops and copping gobfuls of pesticide).

 Animals higher up the food chain are eating steadily accumulating amounts of pesticide – animals like us.